 work with the customer, the customer's mentors, and the Project SEARCH team to help the customer achieve his or her goals;

-attend meetings related to the customer, as established by the Project SEARCH team, and indicate relevant customer updates on the VR3371;
+attend meetings related to the customer, as established by the Project SEARCH team, and indicate relevant customer updates on VR3362;

 work as an active team member with the other partners to ensure that the most suitable internship is provided to enhance the customer's employability skills; and

-assist the Project SEARCH team with providing training to the host business.
+help the Project SEARCH team with providing training to the host business.

-No invoice may be paid until the VR counselor receives and approves a complete and accurate VR3371, Project SEARCH Progress Report, and VR3372, Project SEARCH Internship Report, with an invoice.
+No invoice may be paid until the VR counselor receives and approves a complete and accurate VR3362, Project SEARCH Progress Report, with an invoice.

+Any meeting among the customer, provider, customer’s circle of supports, or VR staff may be conducted remotely.

 16.4.3 Project SEARCH Skills Training Outcomes Required for Payment

-VR3371, Project SEARCH Progress Report, and VR3372, Project SEARCH Internship Report, are submitted:
+VR3362, Project SEARCH Progress Report, is submitted:

-at the conclusion of each internship rotation; and
+at the conclusion of each internship rotation or throughout the rotation if the provider has arranged this with the VR counselor; and

-any time a change in the customer's needs or circumstances could affect the customer's ability to continue participating in the internships.
+any time a change in the customer's needs or circumstances affect the customer's ability to continue participating in the internships.

 For payment, the skills trainer must:

-document in descriptive terms all the information required by the Service Description on the VR3371, Project SEARCH Progress Report, including:
+document in descriptive terms all the information on VR3362, Project SEARCH Progress Report, including:

 evidence that goals were established and addressed for the reporting period;

-proper recording for the date range of the start date, end date, and total hours provided during that date range;

-summary of the services the skills trainer and Project SEARCH team provided and the customer's performance toward goals for each date range entry;

-affirmation that at least three hours of training were provided each week for the eight–12 week internship rotation; and

-customer satisfaction and service delivery can be verified by the customer's signature on the associated form or by VR staff contact with the customer;

-document in descriptive terms all the information required by the Service Description on the VR3372, Project SEARCH Internship Report, including:

 information describing the current internship;

-documentation of the customer's attendance during the internship;
+the date range of the start date, end date, and total hours provided during that date range;

+a summary of the services the skills trainer and Project SEARCH team provided and the customer's performance toward his or her goals for each date range entry;

+affirmation that at least three hours of training were provided each week for the eight–12–week internship rotation;

-evidence that the customer's soft and hard skills were evaluated and scored during the internship;
+evidence that the customer’s soft and hard skills were evaluated and scored during the internship; and

-summary of the customer's performance related to essential and nonessential responsibilities;

-summary of the customer's adjustment to the internship, including problematic issues or concerns that were addressed by the skills trainer, host business, and/or school district;

-any accommodations, compensatory techniques, or special training the customer needs to increase performance;

-any consultations made with the internship host business; and

-customer satisfaction and service delivery can be verified by the customer's signature on the associated form or by VR staff contact with the customer.
+customer satisfaction and service delivery, which may be verified by the customer's signature on the associated form or by VR staff contact with the customer.

-For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.
+For more information on signatures, refer to VR-SFP 3.11.1 Documentation and Signatures.

-No invoice may be paid until the VR counselor receives and approves a complete, accurate, signed, and dated:

-VR3371, Project SEARCH Progress Report;
+No invoice may be paid until the VR counselor receives and approves a complete, accurate, signed, and dated VR3362, Project SEARCH Progress Report, and an invoice.

-VR3372, Project SEARCH Internship Report; and

-invoice.

 16.4.4 Fees

 For more information, refer to 16.6 Project SEARCH Services Fees.